The Social Context of Technological Experiences Three Studies from India

 This book demonstrates how technology and society shape one another and that there are intrinsic connections between technological experiences and social relationships.
 It employs an array of theoretical concepts and methodological tools to examine the technology–society nexus among three urban groups in India (traditional caste-based handloom weavers, subaltern Dalit communities, and informal female labour).

-The book will serve as reference for researchers and scholars in social sciences, especially those interested in development studies, science and technology policy and innovation studies, ICT policy, public policy, management, social work and research methods, economics, sociology, social exclusion and subaltern studies, women’s studies, and South Asian studies.
-It will also be useful to non-governmental organisations, activists and policymakers.
+The book will serve as reference for researchers and scholars in social sciences, especially those interested in development studies, science and technology policy and innovation studies, information and communication technology (ICT) policy, public policy, management, social work and research methods, economics, sociology, social exclusion and subaltern studies, women’s studies, and South Asian studies.
+It will also be useful to nongovernmental organisations, activists, and policymakers.

 Figures and Tables